yahoo/serialize-javascript/README.md

 ## Deserializing

 For some use cases you might also need to deserialize the string.
-This is explicitely not part of this module.
+This is explicitly not part of this module.
 However, you can easily write it yourself:

 ```js
 function deserialize(serializedJavascript){